 Nahal Ramon is the stream bed, usually dry, which drains Makhtesh Ramon.
 Park the car just south of the bridge near kilometer marker 90 on Route 40 and walk to the stream bed below/behind you.
 When you reach the stream bed turn left or west and then walk 100-150 meters to view the colorful sandstone formations that reveal geological stories of the region.

 The Amonite Wall is a remarkable cluster of fossils just south of Makhtesh Ramon’s southern wall.
 Amonites were a large spiral shaped mollusk, similar to a chambered nautilus.
 Lying roughly 900 meters from Route 40, near kilometer marker 84, park at the sign for the Amonite Wall and follow the marked trail.
 The trail extends beyond the Amonite Wall, so in order to spot it (not to miss it) start looking to your right after about 800 meters.

 The desert’s lack of ambient light makes Makhtesh Ramon an extraordinary place for star gazing either unassisted or at the astronomical observatory.
 This is one of the secrets of the Negev in Israel.

 Other Attractions in Makhtesh Ramon

-The nearby town of Mizpe Ramon is the local centre and base for exploring.
-Other attractions in Makhtesh Ramon include an alpaca farm, sculpture garden, hiking, jeep tours, mountain biking, rappelling and Bedouin hospitality all of which can be arranged through the local hotel – The Ramon Inn located in Mitzpe Ramon.
+The nearby town of Mizpe Ramon is the local center and base for exploring.
+Other attractions in Makhtesh Ramon include an alpaca farm, sculpture garden, hiking, jeep tours, mountain biking, rappelling and Bedouin hospitality (coffee, tea, pita bread — for groups, by reservation) all of which can be arranged through the local hotel – The Ramon Inn located in Mitzpe Ramon.
 Nearby are Sede Boker – David Ben Gurion’s home and grave and the Ein Avdat reserve.